How do they sound compared to plastic picks?

 Do they wear out or wear away the strings?

-No. Stone picks have absolutely no mal effect on the strings of your instrument.
-In fact: where plastic picks wear away and become sharp and scratchy, stone picks maintain their original integrity for as long as you can continue to use them.
+Agate: No. Stone picks have absolutely no mal effect on the strings of your instrument.
+In fact: where plastic picks wear away and become sharp and scratchy, agate picks maintain their original integrity for as long as you can continue to use them.
+Because our picks are polished to a smooth glossy finish, they easily gluide over the strings with no resistance and zero friction.

 How much do they cost?